abhinaypandey02/sociocube/apps/web/app/blogs/content/power-of-ugc-digital-marketing.md

 3. **Create UGC Campaigns:** Run UGC-focused campaigns and offer incentives such as giveaways, discounts, or features to encourage users to participate.

-4. **Leverage UGC Platforms:** Platforms like Sociocube offer a great way for brands to connect with talented creators who produce authentic content.
+4. **Leverage UGC Platforms:** Platforms like Socio cube offer a great way for brands to connect with talented creators who produce authentic content.

 ---